 Humans and our close evolutionary relatives respond differently to a large number of infections.
 While AIDS, malaria, and cancer kill millions of humans around the world every year, several non-human primates appear to be naturally protected against these diseases.
 Such differences between humans and other primates are thought to be the result, at least in part, of inter-species differences in immune response to infection.
 However, due to the lack of comparative functional data across species, the ways in which the immune systems of humans and other primates differ remain unclear.
 In the laboratory, we are studying the phenotypic evolution of immune responses in primates by combining in-vitro immunological assays with cutting-edge genomic techniques.
 Our projects promise to identify inter-species differences in early response to infection that may explain differences in susceptibility to diseases among primates

-In collaboration with George Perry (PJ) and Nathaniel Dominy we established a field site in Uganda where we have been working with a population of Eastern Pygmies, the Batwa.
-The long-term goal of this project is to build a comprehensive picture of the demographic and evolutionary events that contributed to the evolutionary history of this population of rainforest hunter-gatherers.
+Prior to the emergence of agriculture ~10,000-12,000 years ago most human populations practiced locally-adapted forms of hunting and gathering.
+While most hunter-gatherer societies gradually adopted some variation of subsistence agriculture and others have been replaced entirely by agriculturalist migrants, an estimated 229 hunter-gatherer populations remain worldwide based on ethnographic data.
+The long-term goal of this project is to build a comprehensive picture of the demographic and evolutionary events that contributed to the evolutionary history of hunter-gatherer population across the globe.
 Our lab is particularly interested in understanding how the advent of agriculture impact on our relation with pathogens.
 Indeed, it has been proposed that the advent of agriculture at the beginning of the Neolithic period, 10,000 years ago, resulted in an increased burden of infectious diseases.
-We are formally testing this hypothesis by performing comparative studies of immune response between the Batwa (hunter-gathers) and their neighboring agriculturalist population, the Bakiga, and study whether the observed differences have been the result of differential selective pressures.
+We are formally testing this hypothesis by performing comparative studies of immune response between hunter-gathers and their neighboring agriculturalist population.
+This work is done in collaboration with Dr. George Perry’s lab .